Codebotics/VITask/README.md

 VITask is the solution for problems VITCC students face daily.
 VITask is complete environment solution containing Desktop, Mobile and WebApp.

 VITask is a public API server.
-We prefer full transperancy.
+We believe in collaborative software development.
 We have carefully curated each piece of our apps.

 ## Who are we?